Texas Roadhouse Chili

 This Texas Roadhouse Chili Recipe has simple ingredients and lots of delicious chili seasonings – but NO BEANS!
 That’s how you know it’s a true Texas chili!
 Here’s what you’ll need:

-- Garlic – minced garlic – you can use jarred or fresh
+- Minced garlic – you can use jarred or fresh

 - Spices: Chili Powder, Cumin & Smoked Paprika